-The table below summarizes as of September 30, 2010, on the pro forma as adjusted basis described above, the number of shares of our common stock we issued and sold, the total consideration we received and the average price per share (1) paid to us by existing stockholders; (2) to be paid by new investors purchasing our common stock in this offering at the expected initial public offering price of \$5.00 per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us; and (3) the average price per share paid by existing stockholders and by new investors who purchase shares of common stock in this offering.
+The table below summarizes as of September 30, 2010, on the pro forma as adjusted basis described above, the number of shares of our common stock we issued and sold, the total consideration we received and the average price per share (1) paid to us by existing stockholders; (2) to be paid by new investors purchasing our common stock in this offering at the assumed initial public offering price of \$ per share, the mid-point of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us; and (3) the average price per share paid by existing stockholders and by new investors who purchase shares of common stock in this offering.

-Shares Purchased Total Conside eration Average Price Number Percent Amount Percent Pe r Share (in thousands) Existing stockholders 11,371,750 5 9% \$ 67,282 63% \$ 5.92 New investors 8,000,000 41 40,000 37 5.00 Totals 19,371,750 100% \$107,282 100% \$ 5.54
+Shares Purchased Total Consideration Average Price

+Number Percent Amount Percent Per Share

+Existing stockholders % \$ % \$

+New investors

+Totals 100.0% \$ 100.0%

-The number of shares of common stock outstanding immediately after this offering is based on 11,371,750 shares of common stock outstanding as of September 30, 2010, after giving effect to the proforma transactions described in the second preceding paragraph.
-This number excludes:
+The number of shares of common stock outstanding immediately after this offering is based on shares of common stock outstanding as of September 30, 2010, after giving effect to the pro forma transactions described in the second preceding paragraph.
+This number excludes, as of September 30, 2010: